 And I agree with the Prime Minister.
 Like you, I had to adjust to the local culture when I moved here 4 decades ago!

 On some of the Costa Rica online forums, you’ll find expats complain all the time.
 They complain about

-Of course, I complain sometimes too and I’m married to a local.
+Of course, I complain sometimes, too, and I’m married to a local.
+She complains a lot more than I do.
 But you have to realize that you are a guest in this country.
-And you took a decision by moving here.
+And you made a decision by moving here.

-I always wonder, when these people complain so much, why they live here.
-Who am I to judge?
+When these expats complain so much, I always wonder why they live here.
+But, who am I to judge?